Sign in

 Delivery and installation: Planning the site to ensure it meets federal and state regulations may cost between $20,000 and $40,000 in the US.

-Energy usage: You may pay from $50 to $3,000 per month depending on the model and the patient volume.
+Energy usage: You may pay from $50 to $3,000 per month depending on the model and patient volume.

-Maintenance, repairs, and spare parts: The cost may range from $ to $10,000 per month, depending on the machine&#;s power.
+Maintenance, repairs, and spare parts: The cost may range from $ to $10,000 per month, depending on the machine’s power.

 Other factors that could influence how much a CT scanner costs include: